Swiss bank Julius Baer to pay $79.7 million in FIFA corruption settlement

 FINMA lifted a ban on Julius Baer making large acquisitions in March.

-Reporting by Jonathan Stempel in New York; Additional reporting by Jody Godoy; Editing by Richard Chang, Alexandra Hudson
+Reporting by Jonathan Stempel in New York; Additional reporting by Jody Godoy; Editing by Richard Chang and Alexandra Hudson

 Our Standards: The Thomson Reuters Trust Principles.